Find Trade Colleges

 There are 4,603 full-time undergraduates at MCC, and 13,244 students altogether.
 The school has a student-to-faculty ratio of 14 to 1.

-13% of MCC students take out loans to afford college costs.
+Roughly 13% of students at MCC take out loans to pay for college.
 The average amount of student loans is $3,147 a year.
-The school reports a student loan default rate of 0.2% which is much lower than the average rate of 10.8%!
+The student loan default rate of 0.2% means most graduates are not struggling to pay off their loans.

 #4